WP1: System Design and Software Implementation

 WP2: Hardware Design and Node Deployment

-This second Work Package involves all HW-related activities.
-First, the MONROE node will be designed and tested.
-After all the components for the MONROE nodes are ordered and assembled, the nodes will be deployed in 4 countries.
-In order to avoid losing connection with the nodes, robust node recovery methods will be designed and implemented, and replacement procedures will be developed.
+This second Work Package involves all hardware-related activities.
+We will start with the design and test on the MONROE node.
+Once all its components are ordered and assembled, the nodes will be deployed in 4 countries.
+Robust node recovery methods and replacement procedures will be designed and implemented.
+This will avoid from losing connection with the nodes.

 System design, software capabilities and use cases defined in WP1 and node capabilities defined in WP2 will affect applicable use cases and experiments.

-WP4 is responsible for all maintenance activities of the MONROE nodes and MONROE system.
-Here, the focus will be to keep as many MONROE nodes as possible up and running.
-In order to do that, we will first define the routines for maintenance.
-We then carry on maintenance activities for the nodes, the backend system and the data produced during the experiments.
+All maintenance activities connected to MONROE nodes and MONROE system will be gathered in WP4.
+The focus will be on keeping as many MONROE nodes as possible up and running.
+We will first define the maintenance routines.
+Next, we will run the maintenance activities; including the nodes, the backend system and the data produced during the experiments.

 System design and implementation in WP1, node design in WP2 and the external users usage of the platform in WP5 will all affect the maintenance activities.